-A brain injury can be caused by trauma such as a car accident or a concussion, or it may be from a tumor or hemorrhage.
-Stroke and neurodegenerative diseases, such as dementia, damage the brain and cause similar symptoms to a traumatic injury.
+A brain injury can happen for many reasons.
+Trauma such as a car accident or a fall can cause it, or it may come from a tumor or hemorrhage.
+Stroke and neurodegenerative diseases – such as dementia – damage the brain and can cause similar symptoms to a traumatic injury.

 Health Issues Associated with Brain Injuries

 - Difficulty communicating.